 For more than a century, St. Christopher’s School has been preparing Richmond boys for entry into Virginia’s elite.
 The school now educates children from Kindergarten through the 12th grade, leading them up an education staircase and leaving them at the front door of selective universities.

 St. Christopher’s colonial revival architecture enhances this sense of continuity by doggedly following the precedents set by Hampden Sydney, the University of the Virginia, Washington and Lee, and William and Mary.
-The center of the campus is laid out in three leafy quads, each crisscrossed by footpaths.
-Chamberlain Hall, a handsome, three-story Georgian revival structure, fronts all three spaces and sets the architectural tone for the campus.
+The center of the campus laid out the central campus in three leafy quads, each crisscrossed by footpaths.
+Chamberlain Hall, a handsome, three-story Georgian revival structure designed by Richmond architects Baskervill and Son (1), fronts all three spaces and sets the architectural tone for the campus.

 The material palette is brick, painted wood, and white plaster.
 These materials come arranged in a variety of colonial revival patterns, and some of the buildings would be at home on the campuses of Virginia’s older universities.
 Others are more informal in composition, with large porches and low eaves that match the residential surroundings.